mlswg/mls-protocol/draft-ietf-mls-protocol.md

-When a client A wants to establish a group with B and C, it first initializes a group state containing only itself and downloads KeyPackages for B and C. For each member, A generates an Add and Commit message adding that member, and broadcasts them to the group.
-It also generates a Welcome message and sends this directly to the new member (there's no need to send it to the group).
-Only after A has received its Commit message back from the server does it update its state to reflect the new member's addition.
+When a client A wants to establish a group with B and C, it first initializes a group state containing only itself and downloads KeyPackages for B and C. For each member, A generates an _Add_ and _Commit_ message adding that member, and broadcasts them to the group.
+It also generates a _Welcome_ message and sends this directly to the new member (there's no need to send it to the group).
+Only after A has received its _Commit_ message back from the server does it update its state to reflect the new member's addition.

-Upon receiving the Welcome message and the corresponding Commit, the new member will be able to read and send new messages to the group.
+Upon receiving the Welcome message and the corresponding _Commit_, the new member will be able to read and send new messages to the group.
 Messages received before the client has joined the group are ignored.

 ~~~~~
                                                                Group